uwegeercken/datagenerator2/README.md

 See the sample yaml file for the program configuration in this repository under: samples/dataconfiguration

-You may also use the tool programmatically by calling the static method "generateRows".
-Pass the path and name of the dataconfiguration yaml file and the number of rows to be generated.
+You may also use the tool programmatically by calling the static method "generateRows" with the number of rows to produce on the RowGenerator class.
+Pass the path and name of the dataconfiguration yaml file in the constructor.
-The method returns a list of rows (com.datamelt.utilities.datagenerator.generate.Row).

-    List<Row> generateRows(String dataConfigurationFilename, long numberOfRows)
+The method returns a Stream of rows (com.datamelt.utilities.datagenerator.generate.Row), wrapped in a Try.
+The result of the generation of a row is always a success or a failure.
+You may filter on th success or failure instances.
+Or you can e.g. map the Try object using a function.

+Example:

+    String dataConfigurationFile = "/path/to/file/filename.yaml;
+    RowGenerator rowGenerator = new RowGenerator(dataConfigurationFile);
+    List<Row> rows = rowGenerator.generateRows(10)
+        .filter(Try::isSuccess)
+        .map(Try::getResult)
+        .toList();

 ## Building the datagenerator jar file
 To build the jar file either download the release from https://github.com/uwegeercken/datagenerator2/tags or clone this repository and run: